ucdavisdatalab/workshop_data-science-software-management/03_abstract-proj-planning.Rmd

 ### The fundamental problem of project management

-According to [graph theory](https://en.wikipedia.org/wiki/Complete_graph), communication channels grow as the square of the number of people: n(n -1) / 2
+In a [fully-connected network of people](https://en.wikipedia.org/wiki/Complete_graph), communication channels grow as the square of the number of people: n(n -1) / 2

 -   2 people - 1 channel